ksator/junos-automation-with-ansible/README.md

 [![Build Status](https://travis-ci.org/ksator/ansible-training-for-junos.svg?branch=master)](https://travis-ci.org/ksator/ansible-training-for-junos)

-#About this project:
-This project has many ready to use Ansible playbooks to interact with Junos devices.

-###Ansible librairies to interact with Junos:
+#Ansible librairies to interact with Junos:
 There are two Ansible librairies to interact with Junos.
 - An Ansible library for Junos built by Juniper.
 - An Ansible library for Junos built by Ansible.

 Both of the Ansible libraries for Junos are used into this repository.

-#####Ansible modules for Junos built by Juniper:
+###Ansible modules for Junos built by Juniper:

 Modules (version 1.3.1):
 - junos_cli - Execute CLI on device and save the output locally